 [If Dear Abby can get away with reprinting the same frickin’ Holiday Columns every stinking year, why not Elisson?
-We are therefore pleased to offer this ten-year-old Editorial Response previously published here and at Blog d’Elisson, one that is both timely and appropriate to the season.
-Chanukah begins at sundown on Tuesday, December 16 this year.]
+We are therefore pleased to offer this eleven-year-old Editorial Response previously published here and at Blog d’Elisson, one that is both timely and appropriate to the season.
+Chanukah begins at sundown on Sunday, December 6 this year.]

 We take pleasure in answering thus prominently the electronic-mail communication below, expressing at the same time our great gratification that its faithful author is numbered among the friends of Lost in the Cheese Aisle: